ptrjst/flashcards/Tradecraft.md

 ### How to expose a spy

 Turn 'em in.
-Preferrably to the country/organization they're spying on.
+Preferably to the country/organization they're spying on.

 A person may receive money for turning in a suspected spy to the FBI.